carlosp420/nymphalidae_diversification/MS.md

 MYA. @wahlberg2009 give the corresponding ages for Ithomiini as 45 (39-53) and 37 (32-43) MYA, respectively.
-Thus, current evidence shows that Solanaceae and Ithomiini might have diversified around the same time, during the Late Eocene and Oligocene, and this is congruent with the diffuse cospeciation hypothesis.
+Thus, current evidence shows that Solanaceae and Ithomiini might have diversified around the same time, during the Late Eocene and Oligocene, and this would be congruent with the diffuse cospeciation hypothesis.

 The uplift of the Andes was a major tectonic event that underwent higher activity